-I help researchers edit DNA, allowing us to understand what different parts of it do.
+My Work: I help researchers edit DNA, allowing us to understand what different parts of it do.

 I joined the MRC Wertherall Institute for Molecular Medicine (MRC WIMM) two and a half years ago to set up a facility that helps other researchers do their experiments and understand better how DNA works.